6ixwerp/cse15l-lab-reports/LabReport1.md

 ![Image](ls3.5.png)

 For my first use of cd which contained no arguments, the working directory would be /home.
-For my output, cd is supposed to output whatever the current directory is instead of changing the directory like it is supposed to do.
+For my output, cd outputted whatever the current directory is instead of changing the directory like it is supposed to do.
+This is because it has no arguments so there is no directory to change to.
+This output is as expected.

 ![Image](cd1.png)

+For my second use of cd which was used with a path to a directory as an argument, the working directory would be under /home/lecture1.
+For my output, cd changed the directory of the home directory to the lecture1 folder.
+If ls is printed then this would list all the contents of the lecture1 folder on the screen.
+This output is expected.

 ![Image](cd2.png)

+For my third use of cd which was used with a path to a file as an argument, the working directory would be under /home/lecture1/messages.
+For my output, cd changed the directory of the lecture1 folder to the messages folder, and then from there changed the directory of the messages folder to the en-us.txt file.
+This output was expected as en-us.txt is not in the directory since it is a file.
+Cd is only looking for directories as arguments.

 ![Image](cd3.png)

+For my first use of cat which contained no arguments, the working directory
 ![Image](cat1.png)
 ![Image](cat2.png)
 ![Image](cat3.png)